some45bucks/IsaacLab-HARL/README.md

 Use [these instructions](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_python.html#install-isaac-sim-using-pip) to install isaac sim.

-Make sure to run all the following commands with your isaaclab conda environment activated, as highlighted in the instruction provided above.
+Make sure to run all the following commands with your isaaclab conda environment activated, as highlighted in the instructions provided above.

 ```bash